openhab/openhab-python/README.md

 Your VEnv setup is not initialized or detected.
 Please confirm the correct setup, by following the steps about [Enabling VEnv](#enabling-venv)

+#### User timezone 'XYZ' is different than openhab regional timezone

+This means that your configuration EXTRA_JAVA_OPTS="-Duser.timezone=XYZ" is different then the one, configured in openhab regional settings.

+e.g. in openHABian this can be changed in /etc/default/openhab

+or for containers, this can be provided as a additional environment variable.

 ### Limitations

 - GraalPy can't handle arguments in constructors of Java objects.
 Means you can't instantiate a Java object in Python with a parameter. https://github.com/oracle/graalpython/issues/367